Looking for the PERFECT scope reticle for your rifle is not always an easy feat.

 Conclusion

-Choosing the appropriate types of reticles for your rifle scopes is important for you to maximize and enjoy your hunting or shooting session.
+Choosing the appropriate types of scope reticles for your rifle scopes is important for you to maximize and enjoy your hunting or shooting session.

-For beginners and seasoned shooters alike, you cannot go wrong with a duplex reticle.
+If I were to give a personal suggestion, you cannot go wrong with a duplex reticle.

 But if you prefer a more specialized reticle for your different hunting activities, there are a TON of reticle options out there worth trying.

-You just got to have some extra bucks!
+You just gotta have some extra bucks!

 FINAL TIP: You can check out this guide on rifle scopes under $300 to help you get started!